marcharper/python-ternary/README.md

 # python-ternary

-This is a plotting library for use with [matplotlib](http://matplotlib.org/index.html) to make [ternary plots](http://en.wikipedia.org/wiki/Ternary_plot), plots in the two dimensional simplex projected onto a two dimensional plane.
+This is a plotting library for use with [matplotlib](http://matplotlib.org/index.html) to make [ternary plots](http://en.wikipedia.org/wiki/Ternary_plot) plots in the two dimensional simplex projected onto a two dimensional plane.

-The library provides functions for plotting projected lines, curves (trajectories), and heatmaps.
+The library provides functions for plotting projected lines, curves (trajectories), scatter plots, and heatmaps.
+There are [several examples](https://github.com/marcharper/python-ternary/blob/master/examples.py) and a short tutorial below.

 # Basic Plotting Functions